APPANAHARINI1234/Real-time-game-Sudoko-solver-/README.md

 2. `player`: Contains the `Player` class representing the player.
 3. `logic`: Contains the `Logic` class implementing the game logic.

-## Usage

-1. Clone the repository to your local machine.
-2. Compile the Java files using your preferred Java compiler.
-3. Run the main program to start the Sudoku game.
-4. Follow the prompts to input numbers and solve the puzzle.

 ## Classes